 Average Weather in Hattiesburg Mississippi, United States

-In Hattiesburg, the temperature typically varies from 40°F to 92°F over the course of the year, and is rarely below 26°F or above 97°F.
+In Hattiesburg, the summers are long, hot, and oppressive; the winters are short and cold; and it is wet and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 40°F to 92°F and is rarely below 26°F or above 97°F.

 The hot season lasts for 4.2 months, from May 20 to September 25, with an average daily high temperature above 85°F. The hottest day of the year is August 10, with an average high of 92°F and low of 73°F.